-How you could get a student credit card
+How to get a student credit card: Eligibility and applying

 When used responsibly, a student credit card can be a helpful way to build your credit history.
-That means doing things like making monthly payments on time.
+Responsible use means doing things like making monthly payments on time.

 What you’ll learn:

-• Student credit cards are like other credit cards, but are for students with little or no credit histories.
+• Student credit cards are like other credit cards, but they’re for students with little or no credit history.

-• Student credit card applications typically ask for proof of age and school enrollment.
+• Student credit card applications typically require proof of age and school enrollment.

 • Federal law requires applicants who are under 21 to show proof of income or have a co-signer who’s older than 21.

-• Many major issuers don’t allow co-signers, but becoming an authorized user is another way to access and build credit.
+• Many major credit card issuers don’t allow co-signers, but becoming an authorized user is another way to access and build credit.

 Find a student card that fits your needs